tdefa/autofish-img-analysis/README.md

-# AUTOFISH PACKAGE FOR IMAGES ANALYSIS
+# AUTOFISH PACKAGE FOR IMAGE ANALYSIS

 Python library for image analysis of FISH images.
 The package is specially designed to work with the autoFISH project https://github.com/fish-quant/autofish